The ultimate guide to writing a killer explainer video script

 And finally, the close, where you finish the script by making the potential client feels like contacting you straight away.
 The script could say "How would you benefit by achieving these results?", or "Let me ask you a question, would you like to achieve these goals yourself?" or "So if you want to fix these problems today and escape these frustrations, contact us today or click the buy button below".

 Point of View

 In addition to having a structure: you also need to have a Point of View.
 In other words, whose point of view are we explaining this story?
 The three ways to do this is:

 - Audience's POV

 Tell the story from My POV, tell your story.
-Here you'd say something like "let me tell you how I was barely able to pay my bills, but now I am making more sales thanks to using explainer video on my website".
+Here you'd say something like "Let me tell you how I was barely able to pay my bills, but now I am making more sales thanks to using an explainer video on my website".